top of page

 • Writing and implementing VO lines, and (placeholder) SFX/VFX

-• Representing the design team with regards to workflow/source control
+• Representing the design team with regards to technical issues such as workflow/source control

-I worked closely with all disciplines, collaborating especially closely with the engineering team to create a usable 'game mode toolkit' to facilitate rapid prototyping, and support elements that weren't possible/viable in blueprints only.
+I work closely with all disciplines, collaborating especially closely with the engineering team to create a usable 'game mode toolkit' to facilitate rapid prototyping, and support elements that weren't possible/viable in blueprints only.

 Charity is also a focus for the project.
 So far a total of $350k was donated to cat rescue efforts.